developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ####Platforms

-* Windows Mobile(WebKit)
+* Windows Mobile (WebKit)

 ###viewportWidth

 ####Type
 <span class='text-info'>INTEGER</span> <span class='label label-warning'>Read Only</span>
 ####Description
-Default viewport width to use for pages that do not have a viewport meta tag (uses 1:1 scaling if not specified).Defines in config.xml: Navigation\\ViewportWidth.
+Default viewport width to use for pages that do not have a viewport meta tag (uses 1:1 scaling if not specified).
+Defined in the Navigation\\ViewportWidth parameter of the `config.xml` file.

 ####Access